mir-group/phoebe/doc/doc_pages/Tutorials/phononTransport.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-@section step3 Step 3: Q2r
+@section phTrStep3 Step 3: q2r.x, harmonic force constants

 The code ph.x has created the `silicon.dyn*` files, which contain the dynamical matrix at every irreducible q-point.
 Now, we run `q2r.x` to Fourier transform the dynamical matrices in the reciprocal space representation to the real space representation, where they represent the interatomic force constants.